-Duration of the TIRZ: Termination of the operation of the TIRZ shall occur on December 31, 2041, or at the time the City has contributed \$230,000,000 of City Tax Increment payments to the TIRZ Tax Increment Fund, whichever occurs first, expected with a deposit of TIRZ revenues in 2042.
+Duration of the TIRZ: Termination of the operation of the TIRZ shall occur on December 31, 2041 (the final payment of TIRZ Revenues is expected to occur in 2042), or at the time the City has contributed \$230,000,000 of City Tax Increment payments to the TIRZ Tax Increment Fund, whichever occurs first.

-Term of Participation Agreements: The Participation Agreements expire the earlier of (i) December 31, 2041, or an earlier termination date designated by ordinance subsequently adopted by the City Council of the City or, (ii) the date on which all project costs of the TIRZ, including but not limited to, tax increment bonds and interest on those bonds, have been paid or otherwise satisfied in full, or (iii) at the time the City has contributed \$230,000,000 of City Tax Increment Payments to the TIRZ Tax Increment Fund.
+Term of Participation Agreements: The Participation Agreements expire the earlier of (i) December 31, 2041 (the final payment of TIRZ Revenues is expected to occur in 2042), or an earlier termination date designated by ordinance subsequently adopted by the City Council of the City or, (ii) the date on which all project costs of the TIRZ, including but not limited to, tax increment bonds and interest on those bonds, have been paid or otherwise satisfied in full, or (iii) at the time the City has contributed \$230,000,000 of City Tax Increment Payments to the TIRZ Tax Increment Fund.